ansoni/terraform-provider-elastic/README.md

 	resource "elastic_kibana_space" "engineering" {
 	  space_id = "engineering"
-	  name = "Engineering-"
+	  name = "Engineering"
-	  description = "Where- Engineering Keeps Its Gold!" initials = "aa"
+	  description = "Where Engineering Keeps Its Gold!" initials = "pe"
 	}

 # Canvas

-Canvas API is a bit undocumented, but this code does work against 6.6.1
+Canvas API is undocumented, but this code does work against 6.6.1

 	resource "elastic_kibana_canvas" "engineering" {
-	  canvas_id = "rer"                     # Your unique name for this canvas name = "mah"                          # Display name for this canvas space_id = "engineering"              # Optional Space to use contents = "${file("./canvas.json")}" # document exported from Kibana Canvas API }
+	  canvas_id = "rer"                     # Your unique name for this canvas name = "mah"                          # Display name for this canvas space_id = "engineering"              # Optional Space to use contents = "${file("./canvas.json")}" # document exported from Kibana Web Console/API
+	}

 # Generic Saved-Object